hannamw/hannamw.github.io/README.md

 ## hannamw.github.io

-Please visit the <a href="https://hannamw.github.io">website</a> for more info!
-If you have any questions, send me an email at m.w.hanna@uva.nl
+This is the source code for [my website](https://hannamw.github.io); please go there for more info!
+If you have any questions, send me an email at m.w.hanna@uva.nl.